How To Save The World

 It wasn't until the 1960s that the automobile surpassed the bicycle as the common man's daily means of transport in the U.K. In many parts of Asia, the bicycle is still today the common man's primary means of transport.
 The Chinese are evidently hell-bent on progress, and this undoubtedly means that they intend to build and import automobiles in huge numbers, possibly even surpassing the numbers in Europe and North America combined.
 Progress always promises more than it delivers, and it delivers a host of disadvantages as well as advantages.
 Against the obvious advantages of providing mobility for the common man and jobs for many people in the automobile industry, one must balance the loss of many jobs for people in other industries and a general degradation of the environment.
 Chevron Oil ran adverts in The Economist claiming that "it took us 125 years to burn the first trillion barrels of oil.
 It will take us 30 to burn the next trillion."
 I suppose they are basing their calculation on consumption in Europe and North America.
 Without China.

 Despite what even the most optimistic and devoted toadies of the automobile industry may say about so-called proven reserves (under the rapidly melting arctic ice sheets or wherever), the oil supply is definitely finite.
 Of course, the wells are not going to run dry from one day to the next.
 But what remains will become more and more expensive to get at: what remains will be deeper down, in smaller pools spread farther apart.
 According to the U.S. government, the energy content of one gallon of gasoline is equivalent to 115,000 Btu (British thermal units).
-No matter how efficient cars are or may yet become, it is axiomatic that, at some point, it is going to cost more than 115,000 Btu per gallon of gasoline to get it out of the ground and deliver it to the end-user.
+No matter how efficient cars are or may yet become, it is axiomatic that, at some point, it is going to cost more than 115,000 Btu per gallon of gasoline to get crude oil out of the ground, and then refine and deliver it to the end-user.
 A man would starve in a warehouse full of alfalfa because it costs his body more energy to digest it than he gets out of it.
 Similarly, a society can die of energy starvation, not because there is none at all, but because it costs more to get it than you get out of it.

 The days of the privately owned infernal combustion engine are numbered.
 The only question is whether the alfalfa-point, so to speak, will be reached in our lifetimes, or in the lifetimes of our children or grandchildren; much farther into the future is unlikely.